Chipotle is Bill Ackman's next big bet

 Bill Ackman's hedge fund is buying a 9.9% stake in Chipotle, and there's reason to believe he wants to make some changes at the embattled burrito chain.

-The announcment by the hedge fund master of Pershing Square (PSHZF) sent the restaurant's stock up 5.6% during extended trading hours Wednesday.
+The announcement by the hedge fund master of Pershing Square (PSHZF) sent the restaurant's stock up 5.6% during extended trading hours Tuesday.

 In a public filing, Pershing described Chipotle (CMG) as "undervalued" and "an attractive investment."